apache/cordova-docs/docs/en/edge/guide/plugin-development/windows-phone/index.md

             string[] optValues = JsonHelper.Deserialize<string[]>(options);

-- It is usually a good idea to do parameter checking in your JavaScript code, before you call exec.
-This will let you re-use more JS code between different native implementations of your plugin.
+- It is usually a good idea to do parameter checking in your JavaScript code, before you call `exec`.
+This allows you to re-use more JavaScript code among your plug-in's various native implementations.